Pereberina/file/README.md

 $ ./srv hello.txt
 ```

 In TFTP protocol, you should start the server at first.
 After that, you should start the client with the name of the file you want to get from the server.
-Use flag '-TFTP':
+Use flag `-TFTP`:
 ```bash
 $ ./srv -TFTP
 ```